I'm over 50 and need careers advice

 1. Build your online network

-It has always been important to use your network of friends and colleagues to help you find your next job and now social media platforms, especially Linkedin can help too.
+It has always been important to use your network of friends and colleagues to help you find your next job and now social media platforms, especially LinkedIn can help too.
 Just like on your CV, use your Linkedin profile to highlight all of your skills and keep a look out for job posts.
 There are also sector relevant groups and forums worth joining and an employer would like to see you being proactive online.

 Where can I get careers advice?